on-device-ml/llamaratti/README.md

      ```
      git clone https://github.com/on-device-ml/llamaratti.git
      ```
-  7) Build my-llama-mtmd in XCode - output will be libmy-llama-mtmd.a
+  7) Load & rebuild my-llama-mtmd in XCode - output will be libmy-llama-mtmd.a

-  8) Load Llamaratti in XCode
+  8) Load Llamaratti in XCode & ensure the location of the llama.cpp dylibs are correctly specified under Build Settings, so they can be found at runtime:<br>
-  Ensure the location of the llama.cpp dylibs are correctly specified under Build Settings, so they can be found at runtime:
+     Under LD_RUNPATH_SEARCH_PATHS, add:
      ```
-     Under LD_RUNPATH_SEARCH_PATHS, Add "@executable_path/../../../../../llama.cpp/build/bin"
+     @executable_path/../../../../../llama.cpp/build/bin    // Or the location of the dylibs relative to your project
      ```

   9) Rebuild & Run